miurahr/aqtinstall/docs/getting_started.rst

 Notice that the version numbers are sorted, grouped by minor version number, and separated by a single space-character.
-The output of all of the :ref:`aqt list-qt <list qt command>` commands is intended to make it easier for you to write programs that consume the output of :ref:`aqt list-qt <list qt command>`.
+The output of all of the :ref:`aqt list-qt <list-qt command>` commands is intended to make it easier for you to write programs that consume the output of :ref:`aqt list-qt <list-qt command>`.

-Because the :ref:`aqt list-qt <list qt command>` command directly queries the Qt downloads repository at https://download.qt.io/, the results of this command will always be accurate.
+Because the :ref:`aqt list-qt <list-qt command>` command directly queries the Qt downloads repository at https://download.qt.io/, the results of this command will always be accurate.
 The `Available Qt versions`_ wiki page was last modified at some point in the past, so it may or may not be up to date.